Fitbit Charge 3 Review

 Waterproof and tracks swimming

 The battery can last up to 7 days

 Great band designs which can be changed at all times

 Fitbit app is reliable and shows plenty of data

 This Fitbit tracker wraps around your wrists rather comfortably.
 The backside of the device houses the sensors, and they do protrude just a little bit, but it's nothing that should bother you too much.
 The tracker is 11 mm thick, but it's lightweight and ergonomic, making you forget you even put it on your hand in the first place.
 Wearing this tracker without taking it off, even when you go to bed, makes perfect sense, as it will not bother you.
 The device can pop out of the band if you press on the two release buttons on the side.
 This makes cleaning the band simple, plus you can choose some of the many band designs available to change your style from time to time!
 This fitness tracker actually comes with more than one band, and they are different sizes so you can choose one that is a better fit for you.

 One thing we should mention is that this fitness tracker does not have a GPS tracker.
 This is problematic, especially when you consider the price of the tracker.
 But if you connect the tracker with your phone, the tracker will rely on the GPS of your device to provide you with valuable info.
 You will know if the device is ready to go by looking at the screen and seeing whether it managed to connect to your phone.
 Here is where one more issue appears.
 Although the fitness tracker is compatible with all iPhones, it fails to connect to some Android devices, which is why you must check the compatibility list.
 Charge 1 and 2 had the same problems, and we're disappointed to see that Fitbit has not fixed this.
-The Charge 3 is waterproof, and so it has the ability to track your swimming.
+The Charge 3 is a waterproof fitness tracker, and so it has the ability to track your swimming.
 It tracks the distance you crossed, the lap time, and that's pretty much it.